nazmulislam-dsi/recruit-service/README.md

 ** You have to have 8080 port free to run this application.

-After running the application you can access it Swagger UI from with bellow URL
+After running the application you can access it with Swagger UI using the URL below -

 ```
 http://localhost:8080/
 ```

-## Constrain
+## Constraints
-* To get the count of the application under one offer we are querying 2 times.
+* To get the count of the Applications per Offer, we are querying 2 times.
 Need to fetch both info at once.
-* While creating swagger definition and exception is occurring, as it is not creating any problem and it might be a library issue.
+* While creating swagger definition, an exception is occurring, though it is not creating any problem and it might be a library issue.

 ## Documentation
-You can use SwaggerUI or postoffice to call the exposed APIs.
+You can use SwaggerUI or Postman to call the exposed APIs.

 Checkout API description with screenshots -

-* Create a offer
+* Create an Offer

->>User can create an offer by simply hit the **POST /offers** API.
+>>User can create an Offer by simply hitting the **POST /offers** API.

 >>Example payload :